Essential Conversations To Have With Your GF Before You Propose

 Keep in mind that even with a close synonym for propose, propose is usually the most accurate option because it encapsulates the concept best.
 This is especially true when you’re talking about wanting to propose a toast or propose marriage.
 The term can also be used to describe a situation when someone proposed a new theory or idea.
 However, when you hear the word propose, propose is generally used to describe a plan for nuptials.

-Why do men kneel proposing?
+Why do men kneel when proposing?

 To properly propose, propose on one knee.
 It’s called kneeling, and it’s an ancient custom that originated with knights, lords, and ladies.
 Back in the day, knights would get down on one knee to show active and enthusiastic submission to their lords, ladies, and comrades.
 The gesture was then considered a sign of respect and loyalty, becoming synonymous with a romantic submission over time.